In Virginia, driving under the influence (DUI) is a criminal offense that can affect more than just your driving privileges.

 However, not all DUI charges lead to convictions, and there are actually several ways you can fight the charges against you.

-In this ultimate guide, we’ll discuss everything you need to know about DUI arrests, convictions, and penalties in Virginia.
+In this guide, we’ll discuss everything you need to know about DUI arrests, convictions, and penalties in Virginia.

 DUI and DWI Laws in Virginia: The Basics